j4ckieee/Login_Microservice/README.md

 # Microservice A - Login Authentication

-## Group Communication Contract
-- We will communicate via Teams.
-- We will respond to posts within 24 hours.
-- We will create and follow deadlines to ensure no one falls behind.
-- We will communicate with each other if one of us begins to fall behind.

 ## How to Request Data
 ***
 To request data, prompt the user for their username and password.